 For KX II users, you are able to change the default HTTP and/or HTTPS ports used by the device so that the device ports do not conflict with ports you may already be using.
 For example, if you are using the default HTTP port 80 for another purpose, changing the port will ensure the device does not attempt to use it.

-KX II users can configure client launch settings that allow you to define the screen settings for a KVM session.
+Configuring client launch settings allows you to define the screen settings for a KVM session.
 KX II users can also configure scan settings.

 Note: KSX II does not support scanning.